w3c/epubcheck/src/main/assembly/README-dist.txt

 LICENSING
 ---------

-EPUBCheck is made available under the terms of the New BSD License.
+EPUBCheck is made available under the terms of the 3-Clause BSD License, a copy of which is available in the file LICENSE.txt.

-See details in COPYING.txt and THIRD-PARTY.txt
+The list of licenses of third-party software components is detailed in the file THIRD-PARTY.txt

 AUTHORS / CONTRIBUTORS